cfangmeier/matplotboard/README.md

-`matplotboard` relies upon `matplotlib` for the underlying rendering engine so other plotting libraries are not supported, however, wrappers around `matplotlib` such as `seaborn` should work.
+`matplotboard` relies upon `matplotlib` for the underlying rendering engine so other plotting libraries are not supported.
+However, wrappers around `matplotlib` such as `seaborn` should work.

 Next, we declare the function that is actually going to do the plotting.